 Arhoolie Awards 2019

-The Arhoolie Awards are a central piece of our commitment to celebrating roots music.
-This annual award, now in its second year, honors musicians, organizations, and individuals who carry on and uplift roots and regional music styles.
+Now in their second year, the Arhoolie Awards honors musicians, organizations, and individuals who carry on and uplift roots and regional music styles.

 Linda Tillery is a vocalist, percussionist, music producer, songwriter, music arranger, and educator.
 She got her start in the 1960s with the “San Francisco psychedelic soul band” The Loading Zone.
 Through much of the 1970s, in addition to solo performance, she worked as a session musician providing backing vocals and occasionally drums on albums by Santana, Boz Scaggs, Lenny White, and more.